zookzook/binary-code-modulation/README.md

 can see within the time unit the microcontroller checks for each pin if it must be switch on or off.
 For most cases the result is like the previous result, so the work does not change the output.
 It will be much better if we know when it is time the toggle the output.
 And here the BCM comes.
-Instead using a cyclical on/off cycle (40% on, 60%off) the bit position of vlaue tells the time and the on/off state of the cycle.
+Instead using a cyclical on/off cycle (40% on, 60%off) the bit position of the value tells the time and the on/off state of the cycle.

 Check http://www.batsocks.co.uk/readme/art_bcm_1.htm for more information.